KSD-CO/s-zip/README.md

 **Use DEFLATE (default)** when:
 - ✅ Maximum compatibility required (all ZIP tools support it)
-- ✅ Working with: text files, source code, JSON, XML, CSV, HTML
+- ✅ Working with: text files, source code, JSON, XML, CSV, HTML, XLSX
-- ✅ Small to medium files (<100MB)
 - ✅ Standard ZIP format compliance needed

 **Use Zstd** when: